materialdigital/pmd-server/docs/pages/services/onto-docker.md

 Excecute SPARQL queries via the "Query" and "Update" Buttons.

-Destroy the Dataset permanatly by clicking "Destroy".
+Destroy the Dataset permanently by clicking "Destroy".

 Upload RDF or TURTLE files by clicking "Upload File".